 Lidgett Park Methodist Church fully agrees with the statement reiterated in Creating Safer Space 2007:

 As the people of the Methodist Church we are concerned with the wholeness of each individual within God’s purpose for everyone.
 We seek to safeguard all members of the church community of all ages.

-Lidgett Park Methodist Church recognises the serious issue of the abuse of children and vulnerable adults and recognises that this may take the form of physical, emotional, sexual, financial, spiritual, discriminatory, domestic or institutional abuse or neglect, abuse using social media or human trafficking (slavery).
+Lidgett Park Methodist Church recognises the serious issue of the abuse of children and vulnerable adults and recognises that this may take the form of physical, emotional, sexual, financial, spiritual, discriminatory, domestic or institutional abuse or neglect, abuse using social media, child sexual exploitation or human trafficking (slavery).
 It acknowledges the effects these may have on people and their development, including spiritual and religious development.
 It accepts its responsibility for ensuring that all people are safe in its care and that their dignity and right to be heard is maintained.
 It accepts its responsibility to support, listen to and work for healing with survivors, offenders, communities and those who care about them.
-It takes seriously the issues of promotion of welfare so that each of us can reach our full potential in God’s grace.
+It takes seriously the promotion of welfare so that each of us can reach our full potential in God’s grace.

 Lidgett Park Methodist Church commits itself to:

 1. RESPOND without delay to any allegation or cause for concern that a child or vulnerable adult may have been harmed or may suffer harm, whether in the church or in another context.
 It commits itself to challenge the abuse of power of anyone in a position of trust.